PepeDuke/Duck/README.md

   loop.foo();
 }
-for -loop : loops{      // <-- reverse for each loop in loops  -- prefered if removing elements if loops.PendingDestroy // if some variable is true loops -= loop;        // <-- removes this element
+for -loop : loops{      // <-- reverse for each loop in loops  -- prefered if removing elements if loop.PendingDestroy // if some variable is true loops -= loop;        // <-- removes this element
 }
 ```